 A Private Memoir Of Sir Thomas Fowler, Bart by Alfred Pease (1911) is an interesting memoir to Sir Thomas Fowler, Lieutenant (later Captain) in the Wiltshire Yeomanry killed in action at the action at Moolman's Spruit, April 20th, 1902.
 His letters from South Africa which form the basis of the memoir are very descriptive.

-Philip Percival was 'chief assistant PH' on the Roosevelt safari, when Roosevelt was hunting lion with Alfred Pease.
+Along with R J Cunninghame and Selous, Philip Percival was 'chief assistant PH' on the Roosevelt safari, when Roosevelt was hunting lion with Alfred Pease.
 He went on to conduct safaris for Carl Akeley, George Eastman, the Duke of Connaught, Baron Rothschild, Gary Cooper and many more notable clients.

 Hunting, Settling And Remembering by Philip Percival (1997).
 Philip Percival recalled his long hunting career as a professional hunter in the safari business in manuscipts for this book just prior to his death in 1966.

-No Tears For The Crocodile by Paul Potous (1956) The author seeks his freedom in a flat bottomed boat on an African river, killing crocodiles at a distance of six feet.
+No Tears For The Crocodile by Paul L Potous (1956) The author seeks his freedom in a flat bottomed boat on an African river, killing crocodiles at a distance of six feet.
 As a professional hunter, he kills them for their belly skins which make leather that will last a hundred years.
-Recent Addition

-My Enemy, The Crocodile: The Strange Story Of Africa's Deadliest Business by Paul L Potous (1957) More on the author's unusual profitable business, hunting, killing, and skinning African crocodiles.
+My Enemy, The Crocodile: The Strange Story Of Africa's Deadliest Business by Paul L Potous (1957).
+More on the author's unusual profitable business, hunting, killing and skinning African crocodiles.

-Major P J Pretorius (1876 - 1945) was responsible for finding and sinking the German warship Konigsberg during World War I. Pretorius also helped the South African government clear a huge number of elephants in the Addo district.
+Major Philip Jacobus Pretorius (1876 - 1945) was responsible for finding and sinking the German warship Konigsberg during World War I. Pretorius also helped the South African government clear a huge number of elephants in the Addo district.
 He cleaned them out so efficiently that it was decided to create a reserve and let the remainder live out their lives there - today that reserve is the Addo Elephant Park.

 Jungle Man: The Autobiography Of Major P J Pretorius by P J Pretorius (1948) who began his career as an ivory hunter in the 1890s almost two decades before the profession of 'white hunter' was created.
 This book tells the story of this famed African adventurer in his own words and was published posthumously.